qxcodefup/arcade/base/197/Readme.md

 ## Entrada

-A primeira linha de entrada consiste no tamanho da vetor A. A próxima linha consiste no vetor de tamanho n
+A primeira linha de entrada consiste no tamanho da vetor A. A próxima linha consiste no vetor de tamanho n.

 ## Saída